kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 return NONE
 </code>

-## Find the start, peak, and end of the eclipse
-Once we know a time in which an eclipse is visible, we can search for the start, peak, and end of the eclipse.

-To find the start time, take the eclipse time and search backwards until the magnitude is 0 or the sun or moon is set.
-While searching, keep track of the maximum magnitude and the time it occurred.

-To find the end time, take the eclipse time and search forwards until the magnitude is 0 or the sun or moon is set.
-During the search, track the maximum magnitude and the time it occurred.
+If that returns a value, then I know at least one time that the eclipse is visible for the observer and can conduct a more detailed search to find the start, end, and peak times.
+To find the start and end times, we can take the known eclipse visible time and search backwards (for start) and forwards (for end) until the magnitude is 0 or the sun or moon is set.
+Once we know the start and end times, we can search for the peak, which will be sometime between the two.
+I use the following algorithms:

-If the duration of the eclipse is smaller than the minimum duration, return no eclipse, otherwise return the start, peak, and end times.

-The following pseudo-code shows how to find the start, peak, and end times.

-The following pseudo-code returns true when the eclipse is visible:
 <code>function isEclipseVisible(time):
     if sun is set:
         return false